rajeevJha-0700/scientificCalc/scientificCalc/README.md

-# This repo contains the code base of an average level scientific calculator
+# This repository contains the code base of an average level scientific calculator